Observational implications of Wald-Gauss-Bonnet topological dark energy: Observational constraints

 Similarly, in Fig.~\ref{fig:Geff_c_e} we have plotted the quantity $(G_{eff}/G_{N}-1)$ per redshift, for both models, utilizing the best fit parameters of the most complete dataset considered, i.e. CC/Pantheon+/SH0ES/BAOs.
 The results lie well within the observational bounds reported in \cite{Lamine:2024xno}, where it was found that $G_{\text{eff}}/G_N - 1 = 10^{-2} \pm 2 \cdot 10^{-1}$.
 We further analyzed the dependence of $G_{\text{eff}}/G_N - 1$ on the DE acoustic speed $c_e$ for the three dataset parameters, as presented in Fig.~\ref{fig:Geff_c_e}.
 For both models, the absolute differences remain within three orders of magnitude of the aforementioned constraint.
 As expected, the deviation increases as clustering becomes stronger.
 The strong suppression of the $c_e$ effect is a direct consequence of the fact that DE clustering in both WGB models is very weak.
 Another distinction between Model I and Model II is that, while Model II exhibits an increment in $G_{\text{eff}}$ (i.e., positive $G_{\text{eff}}/G_N - 1$), Model I exhibits a decrement.
 Assuming a physical origin for the $\sigma_8$ tension, this behavior could, in principle, contribute to its alleviation \cite{Kazantzidis:2018rnb}.

+Despite the fact that the WGB cosmology remains close to $\Lambda$CDM at the background and perturbation levels, the framework possesses several distinctive features that could potentially allow for observational discrimination in the future.
+In particular, unlike the standard cosmological constant scenario, the effective dark-energy sector is directly connected to black-hole formation and merger histories through the gravity-thermodynamics conjecture and horizon topology.
+Consequently, the late-time evolution of dark energy is not fundamentally constant, but instead depends explicitly on the cosmic star-formation history through the function $\psi(z)$.

+An additional distinctive feature of the framework is that phantom behavior may emerge effectively without introducing exotic scalar fields or negative kinetic terms.
+Moreover, depending on the sign and magnitude of the effective parameter $C_n$, the WGB mechanism may either increase or reduce the effective cosmological constant contribution, allowing in particular the possibility of realizing negative effective cosmological constants.

+Finally, although current observational uncertainties render the WGB predictions nearly degenerate with $\Lambda$CDM at the perturbation level, future improvements in black-hole population measurements, merger-rate observations and late-time structure-growth data could potentially provide additional observational discriminants for the model.

-All in all, the fact that $G_{eff}(z) \simeq G_N$ and the DE clustering is negligible, shows that WGB mechanism cannot describe Dark Matter - like effects.
+In summary, the fact that $G_{eff}(z) \simeq G_N$ and the DE clustering is negligible, shows that WGB mechanism cannot describe Dark Matter - like effects.
 The latter holds for both astrophysical and cosmological scales.
-This is another important difference from the Topological DE model of \cite{Anagnostopoulos:2025tax} which exhibits transitions between Dark Energy and Dark Matter, thus describe (part of) Dark Matter.
+This is another important difference from the Topological DE model of \cite{Anagnostopoulos:2025tax}, which can exhibit transitions between Dark Energy and Dark Matter and may effectively account for part of the dark matter sector.
 Although, in the case of small mass BHs (e.g primordial BHs), the WGB mechanism could possibly produce more rich phenomenology.
 However the latter endeavor is left for a future project.

+This behavior highlights an important phenomenological difference between the WGB framework and other topological dark-energy scenarios.
+In particular, while certain realizations of Topological Dark Energy (TDE) models may effectively interpolate between dark-energy-like and dark-matter-like behavior through stronger clustering properties, the WGB mechanism remains much closer to a smooth dark-energy sector.
+This difference originates from the distinct physical interpretation underlying the two approaches: in WGB cosmology the effective dark-energy contribution is associated with black-hole horizon formation and mergers through the gravity-thermodynamics conjecture, whereas in TDE cosmology it emerges from spacetime-foam-related topological effects.